kinotto/react-mobx-ssr-boilerplate/README.md

 - sass loader
 - custom VScode config for debugging

+# Dev and Prod
+- the starter comes with two webpack configurations for devevelopment and production environments.
+- To speed up the dev environment the app comes with Hot module replacement enabled and already configured with sass Hot reload and React hot loader.

 # Coding convention
 - every Class must start with a capital letter.
 - unit tests should be placed in the same folder of the component and should following this naming "componentName.test.js" in order to be run automatically by Jest